-Bob: Well tell me, what is this contest all about?
+Bob: Tell me, what is this contest all about?

-Natalie: Well you know, unlike traditional wine competitions that are judged by experts in some dark room, this one is allowing wine lovers themselves to nominate and vote for their favorite Canadian wines.
-Via social media, real time, online voting from coast to coast, wine lovers are gathering together virtually to say “Hey, I love this Canadian wine with….” whatever, grilled steak, chicken, etc.
+Natalie: Well you know, unlike traditional wine competitions that are judged by experts in some dark room, this one is allowing wine lovers themselves to nominate and vote for their favourite Canadian wines.
+Via social media, real time and online voting, from coast to coast, wine lovers are gathering together, virtually, to say, “Hey, I love this Canadian wine with….” grilled steak, chicken, etc.

 Bob: Just limiting it to Canadian wines?
 Then that is pretty interesting.
 So are you looking for unique pairings of wine and barbequed food?

-And across the country, we’re going to have six food categories.
-Think of the regular stuff that you would put onto the grill, chicken, pork, beef, vegetables, and even dessert, grilled peaches are great.
-And let’s pair them up with those wines that come from our own back yard.
+Across the country, we’re going to have six food categories.
+Think of the regular stuff that you would put onto the grill, chicken, pork, beef, vegetables, and even dessert.
+Grilled peaches are great.
+Let’s pair them up with those wines that come from our own back yard.

-Bob: Yeah, Natalie how popular is wine with barbeque food as opposed to the beer?
+Bob: Yeah, Natalie how popular is wine with barbeque food as opposed to beer?

-Natalie: Well I run in a very specialized world, but you know what wine consumption is up across Canada every year or whenever they publish their statistics.
+Natalie: Well I run in a very specialized world, but you know wine consumption is up across Canada every year or whenever they publish their statistics.
 Statistics Canada keeps saying wine consumption is up dramatically.
-And I think what we are doing is realizing that wine is for everyday, it’s for backyards, it’s for grilling.
+I think what we are doing is realizing that wine is for everyday.
+It’s for backyards and it’s for grilling.
 It’s not just fancy meals and special occasions.
 Backyard barbeques are ideal for wine.

 Bob: Are there pairings that you’ve tasted that work well already?

 Natalie: Absolutely.
 I’m very thorough with my research.
-So if you look at, like, planked salmon.
-Salmon from anywhere in Canada.
-It’s absolutely gorgeous with the Pinot Noir we make, especially here in Ontario.
+If you look at planked salmon, salmon from anywhere in Canada, it’s absolutely gorgeous with the Pinot Noir we make here in Ontario.
 It’s just a to-die-for match.

-Bob: And you’re saying there’s a distinct difference from a Pinot Noir from another country?
+Bob: Are you’re saying there’s a distinct difference from a Pinot Noir of another country?

 Bob: Big honkin reds.
 I like that.